-The Library and Information Technology diploma program is currently accepting applications for the Fall 2014 (September to December) intake.
-On May 1, 2014 applications for the Winter 2015 (January to April) intake will also be accepted.
+The Library and Information Technology diploma program is currently accepting applications for the Fall 2014 (September to December) and the Winter 2015 (January to April) intakes.

-To apply for the Fall 2014 semester, visit www.ufv.ca and click on the "Apply Now" note in the upper right corner.
+To apply for either of these semesters, visit www.ufv.ca and click on the "Apply Now" note in the upper right corner.

 Need flexibility?
 The Library and Information Technology program is offered for both local and distance students.
 Required and elective LIBIT program courses are presented on the UFV Abbotsford campus and, where resources permit, through rotating online course delivery.
 The program may be completed either full or part time.
 Typically a full time on campus student will take 2 years to complete the diploma.
 Part time and distance students will typically take between 3 and 5 years to complete the program.
 The program must be completed within 5 years of the first term of acceptance.

 NOTE: Students who reside within the Metro Vancouver/Lower Mainland region are required to write scheduled midterm and final exams on the Abbotsford Campus.
 In addition, these students may be required to access some resources located on the Abbotsford campus.
 Students who reside outside the Metro Vancouver/Lower Mainland region may choose to write their exams on the Abbotsford Campus or through invigilation at a designated post-secondary institution.
 All exams must be written on the date and time established either by the course instructor or, in the case of final exams, according to the UFV final exam schedule for each semester.